The Catholic Defender: The Breaking of the Bread, The Last Supper

 As the Church grew under persecution during the first three centuries, the pagans thought we were cannibals because of false rumors and misrepresentations that were spread about the Christians.
 The Mass was done in secret because it was against Roman law.

 In the year 258 A. D., Tarcisius, a young boy became the first martyr for the Eucharist.
-While taking consecrated Hosts to Christians in prison, he was caught and killed by Roman soldiers.
+While taking consecrated Hosts to Christians in prison, he was caught and killed by Roman children.
+He was temporarily saved by a Christian Roman soldier.
 They could not open his hands which held the blessed Sacrament.
 Our Lord was not desecrated and clearly Tarcisius recognized Jesus in the breaking of bread.

 A Eucharistic miracle occurred in early 700 A. D. A priest began to have doubts about the real presence of the Lord in the Eucharist.
 To show the priest the error of his ways, the Host transformed into flesh and the wine transformed into blood during the moment of consecration.